unb-libraries/aigateway.lib.unb.ca/README.md

 ./gateway start-server
 ```

+## Docker
+A docker image is provided for convenience.

 ### Client Requests
 The gateway forwards all data in the POST requests to the configured endpoint while checking the client's authorization credentials in the ```x-pub-key``` and ```x-api-key``` header fields.
 Example use: